Regulations effective September 1, 2020.

 For more information, see the Evaluations and Transfer Credit section of the Calendar that explains the foreign transcript evaluation process for international students.

 Students are required to complete the degree regulations that are effect at the time they enrolled in their program.
 Students are responsible for ensuring that prerequisites (including specified program GPA requirements) and co-requisite course requirements are met throughout their program.
-Please review the Syllabus for each course for details.
 Students who are inactive (have not registered for a course within 12 months from their last contract date) must re-enrol and will follow the regulations in effect at the time of re-enrolment.
 Students are strongly encouraged to register in their English course early in their program.

 Total credits required to complete the Post-RN BN degree*